 If anyone should prefer to shoot a manual camera, it’s me.
 I love the complex and high effort process of shooting film.
 I’m a diehard fan of everything hands-on and DIY.

-And I thought I was in the manual camera camp until I started shooting a Nikon F4.
-I mostly use autofocus lenses and aperture priority, and I enjoy the heck out of it.
+And I thought I was in the manual camera camp until I started shooting my Nikon F4.
+I mostly use autofocus lenses and aperture priority with it, and I enjoy the heck out of it.
 It’s so fast and easy to take a shot, all I really have to think about is composition.
 I know the camera will handle the fussy details.

-But it’s not like I don’t enjoy manual cameras, though.
+But it’s not like I don’t enjoy manual cameras too.
 It kind of depends on what mood I’m in.
 Some of my favorite cameras are fully mechanical and/or don’t have light meters at all.
 I really enjoy not having to worry about electronics screwing up or batteries running out.

 Leave a Reply